Love & Hip Hop: Atlanta: Cultural impact

-During a speech at a campaign rally in North Carolina on November 4, 2016, President Barack Obama referenced the show, comparing the 2016 presidential race to reality television, saying "I mean, its like some Love & Hip Hop stuff."
+During a speech at a campaign rally in North Carolina on November 4, 2016, President Barack Obama referenced the show, comparing the 2016 presidential race to reality television, saying "I mean, it's like some Love & Hip Hop stuff."

 Lee Daniels is a fan of Love & Hip Hop: Atlanta and his 2016 Fox television series Star (set in Atlanta) makes several references to the show.
 Joseline Hernandez appears in the first season in a recurring role as Michelle, a stripper.
 In the second episode, Lenny Kravitz's character is seen watching a scene of the show featuring Mimi Faust and Stevie J. In a later scene in the same episode, Jessica Dime makes a cameo appearance as a stripper.
 In later seasons, Stevie J and Mimi Faust would appear as DJ Dash and Drea respectively.
 Additionally, Star cast member Jasmine Burke guest starred in Love & Hip Hop: Atlantas sixth season as herself.